Boomsakalaga/mygo/README.md

 # mygo
-This is  my study  golang!
+This is  my study  golang!/n
 test os package for golang